figure-io/polymer-timeseries/README.md

 var el = document.querySelector( '#chart' );
 ```

-The component has the following public attributes and methods...
+The component has the following public properties and methods...

 ### Attributes

+<a name="prop-data"></a>
 #### el.data

 Chart data.
 The expected format is an `array` of `arrays` of `arrays`, where each first level `array` is a timeseries and each second level `array` is a data point.